whitef19/diff-exp/README.md

 # run differential expression analysis
 Rscript de-analysis.R -d <path_to_design_file> -c <path_to_config_file> -o <output_directory>

-# produce volcano plots
-Rscript volcano.R <results_directory>
 ```

 ## config file

-The config file must contains all options listed in the **config.csv** file included in this git.
+The config file must contains all options listed in the **config.csv** file included in this git (example directory).
 Unused variables should be given the value NA.

 #### Example of config file